 - you are detained in lawful custody (for example, serving a prison sentence);

 - you have a physical disability which prevents you from signing your name and have provided on enrolling (or can provide) a doctor's certificate to this effect;

 - you live more than 20 km by the nearest practicable route from a polling place;

 - your address is not shown on the roll because you are a silent elector; or

-- because of your religious beliefs you are precluded from attending a polling place.
+- your religious beliefs prevent you from attending a polling place.